Active GCRFF trials

 Supported by:

-Canadian Institutes of Health Research (recruitment in Canada), British Heart Foundation (recruitment in the UK), DZHK (recruitment in Germany), Austrian Science Fund (recruitment in Austria), Starr Foundation (support for overall trial), Dutch Heart Foundation (recruitment in The Netherlands)
+Canadian Institutes of Health Research (recruitment in Canada), British Heart Foundation (recruitment in the UK), DZHK (recruitment in Germany), Austrian Science Fund (recruitment in Austria), Starr Foundation (support for overall trial), Dutch Heart Foundation (recruitment in The Netherlands), National Heart Lung and Blood Institute (recruitment in the USA)

 Coronary artery bypass grafting (CABG) is surgery used to treat people with coronary heart disease.
 It usually involves taking an artery that supplies blood to the inner chest and using it to bypass a narrowed area of coronary artery supplying the heart.
 Surgeons then use additional vessel ‘grafts’ (usually pieces of artery from the arm, or vein from the leg) as needed.
 There’s some evidence that - when multiple grafts are needed - it’s better if multiple artery grafts (MAG) are used, rather than a single arterial graft (SAG) and additional veins.
 This is because grafted veins are more likely to become blocked or diseased over time than arteries.
 But despite these potential benefits, currently in the UK MAG is only used for about 9% of men and 7% of women undergoing CABG.
 It’s a more technically difficult surgery to do – particularly in women, who tend to be physically smaller than men – and has also been linked to an increased risk of complications from the surgical wound.
 Previous randomised clinical trials (the gold standard way of testing a treatment) have not shown a clear difference in longer term outcomes between people who received MAG or SAG, but less than 20% of people who took part in previous trials were women.
 The team behind ROMA-Women want to address this knowledge gap by carrying out the first ever heart surgery trial to involve only women.
 They aim to enrol 2000 women undergoing CABG, who will be randomly assigned to receive either MAG or SAG during their surgery and followed up for up to 4 years (looking for any difference in the risk of dying, having a heart attack or stroke, needing a repeat surgery or hospitalisation between the two).
 If the results are positive, ROMA-Women could lead to a change in clinical guidelines, more women receiving MAG, and improved outcomes for women undergoing CABG.
 As CABG is the most commonly performed heart surgery in adults worldwide, the findings have the potential to improve the health of many millions of women.